Recognizing the Role Credit Scores Play in Loan Approval Procedures

 3. Rates of Interest:

-• Lender interest rates are highly influenced by credit scores.
+Credit scores highly influence lender interest rates.
 Higher credit score borrowers are usually eligible for lower interest rates since they are viewed as less risky and more likely to repay the loan.

 4. Conditions and Terms of Loan: